crocs-muni/JCAppStore/README.md

 Store content
 -----
 You can browse the store using search bar in the left menu.
-You can search either by application name or developer.
+You can search either by application name, category or a developer.
 Follow these steps:

 1) Read the applet use info field before installing.
 It states any necessary steps that has to be taken in order to use the applet.
 2) Install the newest applet version.
-If installation fails check if you:
+In the case of failure check whether:
-    3) have enough install memory space
+    3) the card have enough install memory space,
-    4) know whether the sdk installed is supported by your card (see SDK version field in the install dialog window)
+    4) you know whether the sdk installed is supported by your card (see SDK version field in the install dialog window),
+    5) the applet requires a technology not suported by your card (NFC for example) - find your card [here](https://www.fi.muni.cz/~xsvenda/jcalgtest/),
-    5) modified advanced install section with incorrect values
+    6) you modified advanced install section with incorrect values.
 6) Enjoy!